 This post may contain Affiliate Links, which means we may receive a commission if you click a link and purchase something.
 Please check our Disclosure Policy for more details.

-The combination of espresso and dark chocolate give these espresso chocolate chip cookies a complex flavor, and a jolt of caffeine you never knew you need!
+These chewy espresso chocolate chip cookies combine espresso and dark chocolate for a complex flavor in your chocolate chip cookies, and a jolt of caffeine you never knew you need!

 If you know me outside the blog, you’ll know that I LOVE coffee.